-Transmitter concurrence – The applicable transmitter must concur with a control action that will reduce connection redundancy, or transfer load where delivery point performance is substandard.
+Transmitter concurrence – The applicable transmitter must concur with control actions that involve removal of a step-down transformer or a bus-tie breaker which reduces supply redundancy to a load facility.

+Transmission reconfiguration – The IESO may prioritize reconfiguring the transmission system to increase system adequacy by alleviating conditions that restrict generation facility or electricity storage facility output with due consideration to reliability of the IESO-controlled grid, supply redundancy to a load facility and delivery point performance.

-Implementation – The IESO will implement these control actions, or include them as part of its operational planning assessment of outage requests, unless the action:
+Implementation exceptions – The IESO will implement these control actions, or include them as part of its operational planning assessment of outage requests, unless the action:

 fails to conform to a policy contained in this document;